medusa-project/active-medusa/README.md

 `ActiveMedusa::Base` includes `ActiveModel::Model`, which supplies all the validation functionality that ActiveRecord enjoys.
 So, you can use ActiveRecord validation methods on your ActiveMedusa entities.

+The only catch is that a property must be an `rdf_property` in order to be validatable.

 ## Forms